bdusell/jitsu/README.md

 PHP is a nice tool for novice web developers.
 For starters, most web servers come pre-configured to run PHP without any additional effort.
 You write "hello world" to a file named `index.php` and _boom_, you have a web page.
-Put some more code in some more files with some other names, and _boom_, you have a whole website.
+Put some more code in some more files, and you can make a whole website.
 For the casual user, PHP looks and feels like magic HTML.
-Because PHP is a templating language, the panoply of languages essential for web development can coexist in the same source file.
-This reduces the complexity of HTML form submission to 1) printing the appropriate HTML markup, and 2) retrieving the submitted values through `$_REQUEST`.
-Play it right, and you can always have all of your HTML, CSS, JavaScript, backend logic, SQL queries, etc. in one big ball-o'-code `.php` file.
+Because PHP is a templating language, the multitude of languages essential for web development can coexist in the same source file.
+This, to take a common example, reduces the complexity of HTML form submission to 1) printing the appropriate HTML markup, and 2) retrieving the submitted values through `$_REQUEST`.
+Play it right, and you can always have all of your HTML, CSS, JavaScript, backend logic, SQL queries, etc. in one big ball-o'-code.

 Obviously, this language-fiesta approach is not suitable for larger projects.
 As soon as your aspirations evolve from "how do I make a web page which asks